bshao001/ChatLearner/README.md

 Wait until you get the command prompt "> ".

 A demo test result is provided as well.
 Please check it to see how this chatbot behaves now: https://github.com/bshao001/ChatLearner/blob/master/Data/Test/responses.txt

+## Web Interface
+A SOAP-based web service architecture is implemented, with a Python server and a Java client.
+A nice GUI is also available for your reference.
+For details, please check: https://github.com/bshao001/ChatLearner/tree/master/webui

 ## References and Credits:
 1. Deep QA: https://github.com/Conchylicultor/DeepQA